aghaeifar/SpinWalk/README.md

 ## Configuration files

 Configruation file is a text based [ini file](https://en.wikipedia.org/wiki/INI_file) used to provide simulation parameters for simulator.
 Simulator can accept more than one configuration to simulation several configurations.
 A configuration file can inherit from another configuration file to avoid writing repetitive simulation parmeters.
-All the possible parameters are provided in [config_default.ini](./config/config_default.ini).
-The units for magnetic field, time, angle, and length are defined as Tesla, seconds, degree, and meters, respectively.
+All the possible parameters are provided in [config_default.ini](./config/config_default.ini) with definition and expected unit.

 ## Input/Output file format
 Spinwalk processes three distinct input files and produces a single output file.
 All files are stored on disk in _Hierarchical Data Format version 5_ ([HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)) format.
 Reading and writing HDF5 file is natively supported by [MATLAB](https://www.mathworks.com/help/matlab/hdf5-files.html).
 Pythonic interface to work with HDF5 files is also avaialbe through [H5py](https://pypi.org/project/h5py/) package.
 Input files can be specified within the [FILES] section of the configuration file, while output filename is automatically generated and is stored in the output folder defined under the same [FILES] section in the configuration file.